zechlau14/zechlau14.github.io/projects/heartbreaker.md

 Each Rogue has their talents.
 When you level up, you gain another talent.

-### Arcane Dooms

-Magic is dangerous, even for the most skilled of wizards.
-If you channel great arcane power and it goes extremely wrong, mark the first unmarked Doom on the list.

-1. Drop to 0 HP, and Roll vs. your Wound TN to prevent passing out.
-2. Each subsequent time you cast, Roll vs. your Willpower TN.
-If you fail, the spell fizzles out.
-3. Lose the ability to cast spells permanently.

 ### Your Hoard

 As a dragon-blood, you hoard treasure just as much as gold.
 When your party come away with a valuable treasure, decide which of you will keep it.
 (You may need to negotiate and trade gold and treasure around to ensure fairness.)
 Whoever keeps the treasure writes it down on their sheet in this section, and they gain the its value in XP.

 ## Level 1 Character Creation

-1. Roll two four-sided dice (2d4) and sum them for your Maximum Hit Points (Max HP).
-2. Your skill is 1.
-The rest of your stats start at 0.
-   * Wounds 0
-   * Stress 0
-   * Skill 0
-   * Armor 0
-   * Encumberance 0
-   * Alignment 0
-3* Your Starting Species is Mortal Level 1.
-It gives you:
-   1* One Cooperation Point
+1. You start as a Level 1 Mortal.
+Mortals start with one Cooperation point, and get a +1 bonus on Rolls for Stealth.

-      You can spend Cooperation Points to alter an adjacent ally's Roll.
+   1. Cooperation Points can be spent to alter an adjacent ally's Roll or damage roll.
 For each Cooperation Point spent, increase the roll by one.
-You can influence any in-game d20 or damage roll.
-You cannot influence magic dice, or natural 1s or 20s on a d20.
-You cannot alter your own roll.
+You cannot influence natural 1s or 20s on a d20.
 You can spend Cooperation points after the dice have landed.
 Cooperation points replenish with a full night's rest.

-   2* +1 bonus to Stealth Rolls.
+2. Your skill is 1.
+The rest of your stats (Wounds, Stress, Armor, Encumberance, Alignment) start at 0.

-4. Roll up your former profession and note down the corresponding Talent and starting equipment.
+3. Roll a d20 for your former profession and note down its corresponding Talent and starting equipment.

-5. Further fill your inventory with
+4. Add the following to your inventory

-   * 3 days of rations (1 slot)
+   * 2 days of rations (1 slot)
-   * 3 torches (1 slot)
+   * 2 torches (1 slot)
    * A d6 weapon (1 slot)
    * 1 Coin

-6. Give your PC a name.
+5. Finally, give your PC a name.

 ### Former Professions